 Recipe and photos updated.
 Originally shared July 2013.

 - 2 tsp baking powder

-- In a separate large mixing bowl, whisk together buttermilk, milk, sour cream, vanilla extract, eggs and melted butter until blended.
-While whisking pour in flour mixture and stir just until combined (batter should be slightly lumpy).
-Butter griddle if needed and ladle a lightly heaping 1/4 cup batter onto griddle and spread batter outward to form a circle.
+In a separate large mixing bowl, whisk together eggs.
+Pour in buttermilk and and melted butter and whisk to blend (butter may separate and that's fine).
+Pour buttermilk mixture into flour mixture and whisk just until combined (batter should be rather lumpy.
+Don't over-mix or pancakes won't be fluffy).
+Grease griddle with oil or butter right before adding batter (if using cast iron use vegetable oil) and ladle about a slightly heaping 1/3 cup batter at a time into griddle.
 Allow to cook until golden on bottom, then flip and cook opposite side until golden.
-Serve warm with maple syrup or other topping of choice.
+Serve warm with maple syrup.